 - 1.1.1 Wardell Armstrong LLP (WA) was commissioned by Hallam Land Management Limited to undertake a BS 5837 tree survey and to assess and report on the impacts on the trees and hedgerows in connection with a proposed housing development at land to the south of Newark Road, Sutton in Ashfield (Ordnance Survey grid reference SK 51511 58537.
-For the purpose of this report, this will be referred to as the 'Site' hereafter. - 1.1.2 This report supersedes the Land off Kirby in Ashfield Arboricultural Constraints Report (Wardell Armstrong 2017) that was prepared to accompany the 2017 outline planning application (planning reference number V/2017/0565).
-This is required as the time sensitive baseline information obtained to inform the 2017 is (at the time of writing) five years old and out of date.
-In addition to updating the baseline conditions, this report also reflects changes to planning policy and guidance that have occurred since the original report was prepared. - 1.1.3 The purpose of this report is to provide an Arboricultural Impact Assessment (AIA), in order to evaluate the direct and indirect effects of the proposed development layout design on the trees and hedgerows surveyed.
+For the purpose of this report, this will be referred to as the 'Site' hereafter. - 1.1.2 This AIA report supersedes the previous Arboricultural Impact Assessment (AIA) report Ref.
+ST19319-002 V3, dated 16th August 2022.
+The reason for updating the AIA report and associated Tree Protection Plan is that the development masterplan has been updated. - 1.1.3 The purpose of this report is to provide an Arboricultural Impact Assessment (AIA), in order to evaluate the direct and indirect effects of the proposed development masterplan on the trees and hedgerows surveyed.
 These include trees and hedgerows identified within the Site, as well as those located off-site but within influencing distance of the Site.
 Where there are impacts from the proposed development, this report recommends, where feasible, mitigation measures to be taken to ensure that important trees and hedgerows are adequately considered during the design and construction process.
 Where trees and hedgerows must be removed to enable the development, potential compensation measures are proposed, where feasible. - 1.1.4 The BS5837 tree survey was undertaken by Jenna Young, Arboriculturist with WA, on 16th March 2022.
 This, in combination with the proposed layout, supporting documents/drawing and any liaison we have had with the design team and the LPA, forms the basis of our assessment. - 1.1.5 If planning permission is granted for the development assessed in this report, it is usual for the Local Planning Authority (LPA) to condition an Arboricultural Method Statement (AMS).
-An AMS would set out the specifications and methodologies for the implementation of tree protection measures and would also provide a methodology for any proposed works that either encroach within the Root Protection Areas (RPAs)

-of retained trees and/ or that have the potential to result in loss or damage to those trees.
+An AMS would set out the specifications and methodologies for the implementation of tree protection measures and would also provide a methodology for any proposed works that either encroach within the Root Protection Areas (RPAs) of retained trees and/ or that have the potential to result in loss or damage to those trees.
+Additionally, for the areas subject to only outline proposals, an AIA report is likely to be required to be required to be submitted at Reserved Matters stage.